elvish7/datascience/Market_Sentiment_Analysis(Final Project)/README.md

 # ETF data - Market Sentiment Analysis
-As the final project, continue the study in ETF_Analysis.ipynb but focus on the market sentiment analysis.
-The goal is to  find out the relationship between ETF price and market sentiment, and build a model that could indicate ETF price.
+In our the final project, we continue the study in ETF_Analysis.ipynb but focus on the market sentiment analysis.
+The goal is to  find out the relationship between ETF price and market sentiment, and build a model that could predict ETF price.

 ## Hypothesis
 * The price has a positive correlation with news sentiment score and popularity online.
-* There's some relationship between ETF price and quality
+* There is some relationship between ETF price and quality
 * Different industry will react differently when facing the same event, so as the related ETF price reaction and fluctuation to news.

 ## Code structure
 **[Crawler]**
 - [x] ETF data(1 for each sector)
-- [x] finance news(Reaters/CNBC/Google Finance)
+- [x] finance news(Reuters/CNBC)
 - [x] google trend(interest over time)
 - [x] set up the data files